 In Central Park Rehabilitation and Nursing Center, 14.12 Percentage of Residents Rehospitalized

 This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.

 In Central Park Rehabilitation and Nursing Center, 9.74 Percentage of Patients

 This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.
-High levels of autonomy with activities of daily living usually correlates with superior rehabilitation.
+This is the percent of short-term care residents who saw functional improvements, such as with activities of daily living.

 Scores for Syracuse, NY